 This Working Safe Working Smart (WSWS) online format was redesigned and retested in the fall of 2015.
 Enhancements have been added to increase the user's experience.
-This curriculum is more interactive then previous versions and also includes a Facilitators Guide that can be used in combination with individuals participating in this online version.
+This curriculum is more interactive then previous versions and also includes a Facilitators Guide (click to open) that can be used in combination with individuals participating in this online version.
 For more information on how to use WSWS as a blended course, click here.

 On-demand training has become more popular as employees juggle varied responsbilities on unconventional schedules.
 Working Safe Working Smart in any format is availalbe 24/7 to help meet growing needs.
 This online, interactive experience features printable handouts and reference materials as well as providing the user with a certificate for printing at the conclusion of the curriculum.
 Time to completion is approximately four hours.

 Who should take this training?

 The intended audience for this training is wide-ranging—from direct service frontline staff to supervisors, managers, and administrators.
 The curriculum is comprised of five units;

 - Field Safety,

 - Office Safety,

 What are the objectives of the Working Safe Working Smart Curriculum?